 - 1 cup cranberries fresh or frozen

-- 1/2 cup date pieces
+- ½ cup date pieces

-- 2 tsp pomegranate molasses syrup
+- 2 teaspoon pomegranate molasses syrup

-- 2 tbsp water
+- 2 tablespoon water

 - 4 oz unsalted butter 110g/1 stick, brought to room temperature and cut into cubes

-- 2 oz sugar 55g, approx 1/4 cup - I used light brown but any relatively fine
+- 2 oz sugar 55g, approx ¼ cup - I used light brown but any relatively fine

-- 4 oz all purpose flour 110g plain flour, approx 3/4 cup
+- 4 oz all purpose flour 110g plain flour, approx ¾ cup

-- 2 oz cornstarch 55g cornflour, approx 1/3 cup
+- 2 oz cornstarch 55g cornflour, approx ⅓ cup

-- 1/4 tsp cinnamon
+- ¼ teaspoon cinnamon

-First make the filling by putting all the filling ingredients (cranberries, date pieces, pomegranate molasses and water) in a small pan.
+- First make the filling by putting all the filling ingredients (cranberries, date pieces, pomegranate molasses and water) in a small pan.
 Heat over a medium-low heat and stir occasionally until the cranberries pop and break up and the mixture comes together as a jam.
 It will still be a little lumpy.

-Set aside to cool -it can be kept covered at room temperature or refrigerated for a couple days.
+- Set aside to cool -it can be kept covered at room temperature or refrigerated for a couple days.

-When ready to make the shortbread, preheat oven to 350F/180C.
+- When ready to make the shortbread, preheat oven to 350F/180C.

-Cream the butter and sugar - you can use a hand blender or a 'proper' mixer, both will work, or do by hand (in effect mashing them together).
+- Cream the butter and sugar - you can use a hand blender or a 'proper' mixer, both will work, or do by hand (in effect mashing them together).

-Add flour and corn starch/cornflour and mix together but be careful not to overmix.
+- Add flour and corn starch/cornflour and mix together but be careful not to overmix.

-Divide the mixture in two and roll out half the mixture on a surface floured with a little corn starch - it can be helpful to roll on a cookie sheet.
-Roll to around 1/4 inch/3-4mm thick, or thinner if you can, into a square or rectangular shape - you can push the sides in a little as rolling and roll a bit more to help get the shape.
+- Divide the mixture in two and roll out half the mixture on a surface floured with a little corn starch - it can be helpful to roll on a cookie sheet.
+Roll to around ¼ inch/3-4mm thick, or thinner if you can, into a square or rectangular shape - you can push the sides in a little as rolling and roll a bit more to help get the shape.

-Carefully spread a very thin layer of the jam over the shortbread then roll from one side into a spiral, being careful to not have gaps as you roll and smoothing any cracks in the dough.
+- Carefully spread a very thin layer of the jam over the shortbread then roll from one side into a spiral, being careful to not have gaps as you roll and smoothing any cracks in the dough.
 Cover in plastic/cling film and either freeze for around 10-12min or chill in the fridge for a couple hours.
 Either way, when you go to cut it the dough should be firm and not squash.
 Repeat with the other half of the dough.
 Note - You may well not need all of the jam.

-After chilling, carefully slice the log of dough into relatively thin slices and place on a lined baking sheet.
+- After chilling, carefully slice the log of dough into relatively thin slices and place on a lined baking sheet.

-Bake for around 10-12min until just starting to brown.
+- Bake for around 10-12min until just starting to brown.
 Allow to cool a minute before transferring to a cooling rack.